osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 ### Periodic egress debugging

 Use debugging information to troubleshoot problems between Edge Data Store and the egress destination.
-To enable debugging, follow these steps:
+To enable debugging:

 1. Refer to [Data egress configuration](xref:egress) to enable debugging.